Predictable Forward Performance Processes: The Binomial Case: A functional equation for inverse marginals

 \begin{proof} See Appendix \ref{app:ExistenceOfInvMarginal}. \end{proof}

-Next, we apply the above result to the case when the initial utility is a power function.
-The following example provides results complementary to the ones in Example \ref {eq:CRRA_NonUnique} where uniqueness lacks as the result of not satisfying the conditions of Lemma \ref{prop:Uniqueness}.
+Now, we apply the above results to the case when the initial utility is a power function.
+The following example provides results complementary to the ones in Example \ref {eq:CRRA_NonUnique} where uniqueness is lacking since the conditions of Lemma \ref{prop:Uniqueness} are not satisfied.

 \begin{corollary} Let $U_{0}(x)=\left( 1-\frac{1}{\theta }\right)^{-1} x^{1- \frac{1}{\theta }}$, $x>0$, and assume that $1\neq \theta>0$, $\theta \neq -\log _{a}b$, with $a,b,c>0$ given by \eqref{eq:ab}.
 Then, the following assertions hold: